aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/save-excel-into-pdf-with-standard-or-minimum-size/_index.md

 {{% alert color="primary" %}}

-By default, Aspose.Cells saves Excel into PDF with Standard size.
-However, you can also save it with Minimum size using the [PdfSaveOptions.GetOptimizationType()](https://reference.aspose.com/cells/cpp/aspose.cells/pdfsaveoptions/getoptimizationtype/) property.
+By default, Aspose.Cells saves Excel to PDF in standard size.
+However, you can also save it with minimum size using the [PdfSaveOptions.GetOptimizationType()](https://reference.aspose.com/cells/cpp/aspose.cells/pdfsaveoptions/getoptimizationtype/) property.
 It accepts the following values:

 - PdfOptimizationType::Standard
 - PdfOptimizationType::MinimumSize